 - 4. The proposed project is generally consistent with the eight General Plan priority policies set forth in Section 101.1 in that: - A) The existing neighborhood-serving retail uses will be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses will be enhanced:

-The proposed project is for the restoration of a commercial office property and will not have any impact on neighborhood serving retail uses.
+The proposed project will not have any impact on neighborhood serving retail uses.

 B) The existing housing and neighborhood character will be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods: